Depression Rehabilitation Centre in Ibiza

 What is depression?

-Depression or major depressive disorder (MDD) is a complex mental health condition that affects an estimated 300 million people worldwide.
-Characterised by persistent feelings of sadness, hopelessness, and a lack of interest or pleasure in daily activities.
-It is more than just a bout of the blues; depression is a serious condition that requires attention and treatment.
+Depression is a complex mental health condition, characterised by persistent feelings of sadness, hopelessness and lack of interest or pleasure in daily activities.

 Symptoms range from relatively minor to severe.
 It can hit indiscriminately and has a negative influence in all areas of a sufferer’s life: work, relationships, and physical wellbeing.
 Recognising the signs and symptoms of depression is essential for early intervention and treatment.